 Pillow daddy (or momma) cuddle cushions!
-These easy-sew DIY envelope throw pillow covers made with repurposed dress shirt material are perfect for a special virtual cuddle.
-These DIY recycled shirt pillows were made for our dogs to have virtual snuggles with their Dad, but the same easy DIY could be used with any special fabric and memory or relationship.
+These easy-sew envelope throw pillow covers made with salvaged shirt materials are perfect for a special virtual cuddle.
+Our DIY recycled dress shirt pillows were made for our dogs to have virtual snuggles with their Dad, but the same DIY idea could be used with any special fabric and memory or relationship.
 Or just for general fabric recycling.
 Free crafts?
 Yes please!

-No matter how many walkies we take or treats I bake, Daddy is our boys’ favourite human.
+No matter how many walkies we take or treats I bake, Daddy is our dogs’ favourite human.
 When he is away for work or other travels, they miss their Dad.
 I’ve been known to tuck one of his worn shirts into their nests for snuggling.
-This was the inspiration for our t-shirt quilts.
+This was actually the inspiration for our t-shirt quilts.
 You can see the DIY details for making patchwork t-shirt quilts on our partner blog, Green in Real Life.
+Next up?
+Cuddle cushions.

-When he recently sorted through his old dress shirts, I could feel a new project coming on!
-The ones that were unsuitable for charity donations were kept for my cutting table to be trimmed into usable parts, usable fabric, and rags.
+When he recently sorted through his old dress shirts, I could feel a new project coming on.
+Many new projects, actually.
+The shirts that were unsuitable for charity donations were kept for my cutting table to be trimmed into usable parts, usable fabric, and rags.
 Less waste, more use, more creative recycled crafting fun!
 I have some awesome recycled shirt crafts to share in future posts, but first up are our Pillow Daddy cuddle cushion covers in honour of Father’s Day in our part of the world this coming Sunday.

 Happy Father’s Day to all of the Fathers, Dads, Daddies, Grandpas, Poppies, and other father figures celebrating Father’s Day this coming Sunday!
 We hope you have a great day of special memories and fun.